StuartLittlefair/PHY241/md/reference.md

 body
 :   (of a function): the statements that are executed when a function runs.

+broadcast
+:   The term broadcasting describes how numpy treats arrays with different shapes during
+    arithmetic operations.
+Subject to certain constraints, the smaller array is "broadcast" across the larger array so that they have compatible shapes.

 call stack
 :   A data structure inside a running program that keeps track of active function calls.